population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 the farming area and changes in the variety of crops produced.
 The details of these results are in the Appendix.

-Overall, our results that the households, on average, could not take advantage of outside help, whether it was assistance from family members living outside of the household or assistance from institutions.
+Overall, our results indicate that the households, on average, could not take advantage of outside help, whether it was assistance from family members living outside of the household or assistance from institutions.
-We find evidence of net migration into the households and a switch to agricultural work, suggesting that some household members return to the family for farm work.
+We do find evidence of a switch to agricultural work.

 ## Agricultural vs. Non-Agricultural Households